maptime/map-accessibility-guidelines/BestPractices.md

 HTML-compliant and accessible pages are more robust and provide better search engine optimization.
 [Cascading Style Sheets](http://webaim.org/techniques/css) (CSS) allow you to separate content from presentation.
 This provides more flexibility and accessibility of your content.

 #### 12. Supplement a visual display with a table or list *[static and interactive maps]*:
-Remember that people have different ways of orienting themselves and absorbing geographic information.
-Don't let the map be your only format for data display, supplement your map with a table and/or list (i.e. directions/routing, data display, etc.).
+Remember that people have different ways of orienting themselves and absorbing geographic information, including percieving space and spatial concepts. **Don't let the map be your only format for data display**, supplement your map with a table and/or list (i.e. directions/routing, data display, etc.).

 Adding additional content in the form of a table or list for users also provides another resource to blind, and even colorblind users when maps are involved.
 In this way a larger proportion of your audience can benefit from the content you are displaying, including users who may not be visually impaired at all.

 #### 13. Color matters! *[static and interactive maps]*:
 **People see color before they absorb anything else**.
 Many of the most recognizable brands in the world rely on color for instant recognition.